agent-r/grblHAL-Pendant/README.md

 ## How To: Getting started

 - Start your grblHAL controller.
 A **Pendant** plugin should be named in your console window.
-- make sure if your bluetooth or wifi network is available
+- check if your bluetooth or wifi network is available
 - press **config** button and power cycle your pendant.
 - navigate to **> Connection > Connection Mode** and select **Bluetooth** or **WiFi**
 - navigate to **> Connection > Connection Settings**